 Drinking bleach or injecting bleach or other household disinfectants is very dangerous and can kill you.
 Another proposed treatment to avoid is oleandrin, an extract that comes from a toxic shrub.
 Ingesting even a small amount of the plant can kill you.
 These are not treatments for COVID-19, and they will not help prevent it.

 Do not take ivermectin, a drug used to treat parasites and head lice.
 Ivermectin products are made differently for animals and for humans.
 Ivermectin is not an antiviral medication.
 Taking this medication has not been shown to be helpful in treating COVID-19.
 Consuming it, especially at doses recommended for animals, can be dangerous and may result in overdose, hospitalization, and death.

-Across the country, local and state officials have worked with school systems to plan school openings.
+Around the world, there is variation in whether or not schools and offices are open for in-person attendance.
+In the United States, local and state officials have worked with school systems to plan school openings.
 Some schools are offering only in-person education, a small number of schools are completely virtual, and others still are offering some blend of the two.

 If you or your children are returning to school in person, and especially if you are not vaccinated against COVID-19, wearing a face covering or mask that covers the nose and mouth at all times is important to lower the risk of spread.
 If physical distancing is possible, please do so.
 Use hand sanitizer frequently and wash hands whenever possible.
 Stay home or keep children at home if they are sick or have a fever.